trafficonese/leaflet.extras/README.md

 stall at times.
 It may also not be possible to prioritize one-off requests that no one else is interested in.
 Getting more people interested in a feature request will help prioritize development.
 Other option is to contribute code.
-That will get you added to the contributer list and a thanks tweet.
+That will get you added to the contributor list and a thanks tweet.

 *I found a bug.*